How to Install and Use PuTTY for Mac

 How To Use PuTTY on macOS?

-By now we believe you have successfully installed PuTTY for Mac.
+By now, we believe you have successfully installed PuTTY for Mac.
 So, here comes the next step.
-There are two ways to run PuTTY on Mac.
+There are two ways to run PuTTY on a Mac.
 You can either use the shortcut link placed on the Desktop or use the Terminal app to launch PuTTY.

 Once the app launches on your device, you will see the following window on the screen:

-As you can see in the snapshot, PuTTY offers you four different types of connection types that you can choose including RAW, Telnet, rlogin, SSH, and Serial.
+As you can see in the snapshot, PuTTY offers you four different types of connections that you can choose including RAW, Telnet, rlogin, SSH, and Serial.
 For performing basic operations, you can pick SSH as a default choice.

 To get started, enter a hostname or IP address in the textbox.
 Select a connection type to set up a remote connection.
 Hit on the “Open” button to connect to the chosen server.